xmidt-org/docs/content/docs/operating/getting_started/petasos.md

 for how to configure petasos.

 ## Fixed
-Under the service block of the yaml file you will have
+For fixed routing, the service block in petasos' configuration should look similar to the example below:

 ```yaml
 service: